Neptune tutorial#

 Compare the runs#

-Next, let's meet up in the runs table.
-You should see your runs listed there.
+Next, let's meet up in the Experiments tab.
+You should see your new runs listed there.

 Create a custom view#

-Click the plus icon () on some suggested columns to add them to the table.
+To display a field in the table, click Add column.
 This lets you sort the table by that column, as well as configure the name, color, and numerical format.

 Pinned columns remain visible as you switch between different tabs.
-Their data is also shown in the legend when you hover over graphs in charts.
+Their field values are also automatically shown in the legend when you hover over graphs in charts, so you can get context about the runs without leaving the plot.

 Select runs for comparison with the eye icon#

-In the leftmost column of the table, the eye icon () determines which runs are used for the comparison views.
-All runs are hidden by default.
+In the leftmost column of the table, the eye icon ( ) determines which runs are visible in the comparison tabs.
+All runs are hidden ( ) by default.

 At the top, select the source and target runs to compare.